Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Onions

-Onions and really anything in the allium family including garlic and chives should not be shared with dogs as it can make them sick.
-If you think (or know) your dog got into some food that had onions in it, call your vet’s office or Animal Poison Control ASAP for further instructions.
-They’ll likely ask how much you think your pup ate and when and tell you if you should continue to monitor them or seek care right away.
+Onions and other vegetables in the allium family, including garlic and chives, should never be shared with dogs, as they can make your pup extremely sick.
+If you think or know your dog has eaten a food containing onions, call your vet’s office or Animal Poison Control ASAP.
+They’ll likely ask you the amount you think your pup ate and when, and tell you if you should continue to monitor them or seek immediate care.

 Raisins

-Vets don’t know why raisins make some dogs so sick, but even one raisin can send some dogs to the hospital so if you’re cooking with them make sure to keep them far away from the dogs and off of the floor.
+Veterinary experts don’t understand why raisins make some dogs extremely sick, but eating one raisin can send some dogs to the hospital for life-threatening toxicosis (i.e., poisoning).
+If you’re cooking with raisins, keep them far away from the counter’s edge and immediately pick up any you drop on the floor.

 Caramel or chocolate